GreatCowBASIC/Help/output/md/variable_types.md

 -   10 bytes for chips with less than 16 bytes of RAM.
 -   20 bytes for chips with 16 to 367 bytes of RAM.
--   40 bytes for devices with more RAM than 367 bytes.
+-   40 bytes for devices with more than 367 bytes of RAM.
--   For chips that have less RAM then the required RAM to support the user define strings the strings (and therefore the RAM) will be NOT be allocated.
-Please reduce string size.
+-   For chips that have less RAM than is required to support the user-defined strings, the strings (and therefore the RAM) will NOT be allocated.
+Please reduce the string size.

 </div>